Edum4d/TransparencyPortal-Enhancing-Access-to-Public-Contract-Data-in-Portugal/README.md

      1. Data type treatment.
      2. Handle the contract type column, which has the same issue as the cities, i.e., multiple contract types for a single contract ID.
      3. Trim columns that need it.
+     4. Translate contract_type column to english.
+     5. Replace message "NULL" with empty in columns
-     4. Create a partitioned and clustered fact table in BigQuery.
+     6. Create a partitioned and clustered fact table in BigQuery.
    ![Pipeline 3 - dbt_run](images/pipeline_3.jpg)

 4. **Pipeline 4 - Looker Report**: